ContentMine/workshop-resources/software-tutorials/quickscrape/quickscrape-tutorial.md

 ### Scraper definitions

 **Quickscrape is not complete without the scraper definitions**.
 They are developed individually for each journal to accustom for different page layouts or html-tags.
+Scraper definitions are maintained in a [separate repository](https://github.com/ContentMine/journal-scrapers.git), and it is possible to [create your own definitions](../../journal-scrapers/journal-scrapers-tutorial.md).

 You can download the newest scraper definitions with this command:
 ```bash